MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksdsound_bufferdesc.md

 Indicates that the buffer has pan-control capability.
 If this bit is set, the pin representing the buffer implements a volume node (<a href="https://msdn.microsoft.com/library/windows/hardware/ff537208">KSNODETYPE_VOLUME</a>) to control panning.
 For more information, see <a href="https://msdn.microsoft.com/baca55f5-c669-4bd2-82b5-3985030864f2">DirectSound Node-Ordering Requirements</a>.

+#### KSDSOUND_BUFFER_CTRL_POSITIONNOTIFY

+Indicates that the buffer has position-notification capability.
+If this bit is set, the pin representing the buffer supports the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537297">KSPROPERTY_AUDIO_POSITION</a> property.

 #### KSDSOUND_BUFFER_CTRL_VOLUME

 Indicates that the buffer has volume-control capability.
 If this bit is set, the pin representing the buffer implements a volume node (<a href="https://msdn.microsoft.com/library/windows/hardware/ff537208">KSNODETYPE_VOLUME</a>) to control the stream's volume level.

-#### KSDSOUND_BUFFER_CTRL_POSITIONNOTIFY

-Indicates that the buffer has position-notification capability.
-If this bit is set, the pin representing the buffer supports the <a href="https://msdn.microsoft.com/library/windows/hardware/ff537297">KSPROPERTY_AUDIO_POSITION</a> property.

-#### - WaveFormatEx
+### -field WaveFormatEx

 Specifies the wave-data format of the buffer.
 This member is a structure of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff538799">WAVEFORMATEX</a>.